 Given the challenges listed, one can leverage AI / machine learning based solutions to tackle some of these challenges.
 The following is a list of some of the AI / machine learning use cases in relation to supply chain management.

 - Demand forecasting: Demand forecasting is a critical part of effective supply chain management.
 By understanding future demand, businesses can ensure that they have the materials and resources they need to meet customer demand.
 There are a variety of demand forecasting methods, ranging from simple trend analysis to complex machine learning models.
 The right method depends on the data available and the specific needs of the business.
 For example, demand forecasting can be used to predict demand for a specific product, understand the impact of a new marketing campaign, or forecast sales for a particular store.
 In each case, demand forecasting can help businesses make more informed decisions about their operations.
 Read about demand forecasting in this post – Demand forecasting & machine learning techniques.
+The following are some important questions which can drive different use cases or assess the current demand forecasting methods adopted by your organization:

 - Delivery lead time prediction: Delivery lead time is the time it takes between a customer placing an order and the delivery of the product.
 It is a key metric in managing supply chain operations and customer satisfaction.
 In a supply chain, delivery lead times can have a major impact on customer satisfaction, inventory levels, and overall costs.
 However, predicting delivery lead times is often difficult due to the many variables involved.
 In recent years, there has been an increasing interest in using machine learning to predict delivery lead time.
 This is because delivery lead times can be highly variable and depend on many factors, such as the manufacturing process, supplier performance, transportation conditions, and so on.
 Machine learning can be used to build models that consider all of these factors and make more accurate predictions.
 There are many potential use cases for delivery lead time prediction, such as optimizing production schedules, forecasting demand, and improving customer service.
 In any case, machine learning can be a powerful tool for managing delivery lead times more effectively.
+The following are some important questions to consider when building models related to predicting delivery time:

 - Supplier financial health prediction: Supplier financial health is a key metric for any company that relies on suppliers in its supply chain.
 The health of a supplier can have a major impact on the timely delivery of goods and services, and on the quality of those products.
 As a result, many companies are turning to machine learning to predict the financial health of suppliers.
 Machine learning algorithms can analyze a variety of data sources, including financial statements, news articles, and social media posts, to identify patterns that may indicate financial distress.
 In addition, machine learning can be used to monitor changes in supplier financial health over time, allowing companies to take proactive measures to avoid disruptions in their supply chains.
 Supplier financial health prediction is just one of many potential use cases for machine learning in supply chain management.